-DIY Furniture Plans to Build a Long Chair Bench
+DIY Furniture Plans – New Plans for a Beautiful Dining Chair Bench

 The very first dining chair bench I designed plans for and built was as a gift for my mom.
 She still loves it (and still won’t let anyone sit on it!) and I am super-proud of it!
 The DIY furniture plans to build a Long Chair Bench are basically the same as the original chair bench but in this case, all of the chairs match.
 This is the perfect plan for those new to furniture building – it is really super-easy!

 - 1-1/4″ pocket hole screws (<– affiliate link!)